 MS is an immune disorder where the immune system mistakenly attacks the central nervous system (brain, spinal cord, and optic nerves).
 The more damage that happens, the worse MS symptoms can become over time.

 That’s why your healthcare provider may suggest that you begin treatment as soon as possible.
 Some people might want to wait and see if their symptoms get worse.
-Keep in mind that damage to the brain and spinal cord cannot be reversed.
+Keep in mind that damage to the brain or spinal cord cannot be reversed.

 It’s also important to understand that treatments like disease modifying therapies (DMTs) can’t treat symptoms.
 However, they may be able to delay the disease from getting worse (also known as disease progression).
 Even if you’re feeling well, it’s important to start treatment as soon as possible.
 The goal of treatment is to keep your MS from getting worse.